I have a wife and two children and consider myself the luckiest man alive! One of my passions is body art and designing my own tattoos.

 - Make sure you're happy with the thickness.
 Everyone has their own preferences and each to their own, but the overall look of the tattoo is ultimately your choice, as you will be the one wearing it for many years.

-After the settling on the thickness, the next stage involves adding some decorative "spikes" to the curves.
+After settling on the thickness, the next stage involves adding some decorative "spikes" to the curves.
 The ones I have put on this particular design have a more masculine look about them but there is obviously nothing stopping you from making the "spikes" more feminine or opting for some more flowery decorations.

 The Finished Product

-Most tribal tattoo's are solid black but that by no means pigeonholes you into having a black one.
+Most tribal tattoos are solid black but that by no means pigeonholes you into having a black one.
 You could leave it as a simple outline, or have the tips solid and gradually fading into the flesh of your body or another colour entirely.
-You could also put an inner line of red inside the black outline giving it a shadow effect/ the choice and possibilities are endless and it is totally up to you how you want to go with it.
+You could also put an inner line of red inside the black outline giving it a shadow effect.
+The choice and possibilities are endless and it is totally up to you how you want to go with it.